 Short-term Care: Rehospitalizations

 In Heritage Health-Gillespie, 14.44 Percentage of Residents Rehospitalized

 This tells you the number of rehospitalizations per 1,000 days of short-term patient care.
 There is a correlation between having fewer hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits

-Measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to measure patient well-being during rehabilitation.
+This metric tracks the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+Staying out of the emergency room is one way to measure patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement